Best Survival Matches To Rely On In A Downpour

 Zippo Typhoon Match Kit

-The Zippo Typhoon Match Kit is a compact and waterproof survival kit that comes with a waterproof case, a Typhoon match kit, and a striker.
+The Zippo Typhoon Match Kit comes with a waterproof case, Typhoon matches, and a striker.

 The case is made of durable ABS plastic and features a silicone O-ring seal that keeps the contents dry even when submerged in water.

-The Typhoon match kit contains 15 windproof and waterproof matches that can burn for up to 30 seconds each.
+The Typhoon match kit contains 15 stormproof matches that can burn for up to 30 seconds each.
 The matches have a unique design that includes a long stem and a large head, making them easy to light even in harsh conditions.

 The striker is also waterproof and features a textured surface that provides a good grip, even with wet hands.